Refinable modeling for unbinned SMEFT analyses: Simulation for inference

-Technically, event simulation for LHC proton-proton~(pp) collisions is split into several computer codes that address the modeling challenge at each energy scale with different techniques.
-At the parton level, ME event generators such as \aMCatNLO~\cite{Alwall:2014hca, Frederix:2012ps}, \SHERPA~\cite{Sherpa:2019gpd}, or \POWHEG~\cite{Nason:2004rx, Frixione:2007vw, Frixione:2007nw, Alioli:2010xd, Campbell:2014kua} provide a sampling of purely perturbative ME-squared predictions for the hard-scatter interaction.
-We represent the dynamics of fundamental particles emanating from the hard-scatter and the subsequent decays of the heavy SM particles by $\bz_\textrm{p}$.
-The PS evolves $\bz_\textrm{p}$ down to energies where the perturbative approach is no longer viable.
-With the simulation of the hadronization, color reconnection, the underlying event, the decay of unstable hadrons, the particles from multiple-parton interactions, and the initial-state and final-state radiation, the PS belongs to the particle level.
-It is simulated with general-purpose software tools such as \PYTHIA~\cite{Sjostrand:2014zea} or \HERWIG\cite{Bellm:2015jjp} and requires tuning of the involved phenomenological parameters to describe the data reliably.
-The resulting particle-level event representation is denoted by $\bz_\textrm{ptl}$.
-The parton and particle levels are not available in real data and are always latent.
+Event simulation for LHC proton-proton~(pp) collisions is divided among several computer codes, each addressing modeling at a specific energy scale with specialized techniques.
+At the parton level, ME generators like \aMCatNLO~\cite{Alwall:2014hca, Frederix:2012ps}, \SHERPA~\cite{Sherpa:2019gpd}, and \POWHEG~\cite{Nason:2004rx, Frixione:2007vw, Frixione:2007nw, Alioli:2010xd, Campbell:2014kua} provide a sampling of purely perturbative ME-squared predictions for the hard-scatter interaction.
+The dynamics of fundamental particles from the hard scatter and subsequent decays of heavy SM particles are represented by $\bz_\textrm{p}$.
+The PS evolves $\bz_\textrm{p}$ down to energies where perturbative methods are no longer valid.
+Together with color reconnection, hadronization, decays of unstable hadrons, underlying event, particles from multiple-parton interactions, and both initial- and final-state radiation, it defines the particle level.
+This is simulated with general-purpose tools like \PYTHIA~\cite{Sjostrand:2014zea} or \HERWIG\cite{Bellm:2015jjp}, which require tuning of phenomenological parameters to reliably describe data.
+The resulting particle-level event is represented by $\bz_\textrm{ptl}$.
+The parton and particle levels are latent and cannot be directly observed in real data.

-Particle-level events are further processed with detector-specific simulation such as \GEANT~\cite{GEANT4:2002zbu}, using the conditions appropriate for each data-taking period and mixed with the simulation of separate hard-scatter events to model pile-up.
-After the stage of simulated detector hits, the event reconstruction proceeds up to the particle candidate level, for example, provided by a version of the \textsc{ParticleFlow} algorithm~\cite{ATLAS:2017ghe, CMS:2017yfk}.
-Together with the jet clustering, the identification and disambiguation of leptons, etc., it proceeds similarly in real and simulated data.
-The result constitutes the reconstruction level event whose features we denote by $\bz_{\textrm{reco}}$.
+Particle-level events are processed with detector-specific simulation tools like \GEANT~\cite{GEANT4:2002zbu}, using conditions for each data-taking period and mixed with simulations of separate hard-scatter events to model pile-up.
+After simulating detector hits, event reconstruction proceeds to the particle candidate level, using, e.g., a version of the \textsc{ParticleFlow} algorithm~\cite{ATLAS:2017ghe, CMS:2017yfk}.
+Together with jet clustering, lepton identification, and disambiguation, this process is similar in both real and simulated data.
+The result is the reconstruction-level event, with features denoted by $\bz_{\textrm{reco}}$.
+Simplified event reconstruction is available from, e.g., \textsc{Delphes}~\cite{deFavereau:2013fsa}.